VihaanLearnsCode/tiletrials/README.md

 ## Project 3: Algorithmic Agents

 ### Motivation
-  I wanted to replication how I play the game.
+  I wanted to replicate how I play the game.
 Whenever I make a move, I think of the maximum tile I can create next, without giving much thought to the consequences it will have to the rest of the board.
+So I just put some of the thoughts I have into playing and made functions that replicate my different objective functions.

   I have made three agents so far.
     The first one motivated by pure tile maximization.
 Choose the next move that scores the largest tile value.
     The second one motivated by overall board score maximization.
 Choose the next move that scores the maximum board score.
+In real life, I just estimate this, but here the math is accurate.
     The third adds some thought.
 What if multiple moves allow for maximizing my next highest tile, but I select the one that also keeps the sum of the board low?
 This is my naive
   'minsum-maxtile' approach.

 ### Results